Gout

 Causes of gout

-• Gout frequently occurs in combination with other medical problems, particularly metabolic syndrome.
-A combination of obesity, insulin resistance, hypertension (high blood pressure) and abnormal lipid levels occurs in nearly 75% of cases.
-Lack of physical fitness is a high risk factor.
+- Gout frequently occurs in combination with other medical problems, particularly those associated with high levels of uric acid such as metabolic syndrome, obesity, insulin resistance, hypertension (high blood pressure), erectile dysfunction and abnormal lipid levels.
+These ailments occur in nearly 75% of cases of gout.

 Remedies for gout